Ida Hunt Udall: Mormon Underground

-Although prosecutors did not successfully bring polygamy charges against David Udall, in 1885 he was convicted and imprisoned on a perjury charge that was attributed to anti-polygamy lobbying in St. Johns.
-However, Grover Cleveland pardoned David for the perjury, and the polygamy charge was dropped in 1886.
-Ida Udall eventually returned to eastern Arizona from Utah.
+Although prosecutors did not successfully bring polygamy charges against David Udall, in 1885 he was convicted and imprisoned on a trumped-up perjury charge that was attributed to anti-polygamy lobbying in St. Johns.
+However, St. Johns County officials signed a letter to Grover Cleveland, the President of the United States, asking him to pardon David, and Cleveland pardoned David for the perjury in 1885.
+The polygamy charge was dropped in 1886, and Ida Udall eventually returned to eastern Arizona from Utah.
 That same year, in November, she stopped keeping a diary.

-Udall and her daughter did not immediately return to St. Johns; they stayed with her parents in Snowflake until March 1888, when she moved to a farm in Round Valley, Arizona, that David and his brother had purchased.
-Ella Udall and her children visited that summer; it was the first time Udall and Ella had seen each other in four years.
+Udall and her daughter did not immediately return to St. Johns; they stayed with two of her sisters in Snowflake until March 1888, when she moved to a farm in Round Valley, Arizona, that David and his brother had purchased.
+Ella Udall and her children visited that summer; it was the first time Ida Udall and Ella Udall had seen each other in four years.

 Ella's ambivalence about plural marriage persisted, however.
 When David had financial difficulty in caring for the whole family, he temporarily had Ida move back in with her parents in Snowflake, for fear of "offend[ing] Ella", and Udall's place in the household remained inconstant thereafter.
 For two years, Udall and her children moved back and forth between Snowflake and Round Valley, and Ella and her children moved back and forth between Round Valley and St. Johns.
-Anti-polygamy prosecution also continued to haunt Udall; in the summer of 1891, she and friend Mary Linton Morgan cut short a stay in Round Valley and fled to Snowflake to hide from federal marshals.
+Anti-polygamy prosecution also continued to haunt Udall; in the summer of 1891, she and friend Mary Ann Linton Morgan cut short a stay in Round Valley and fled to Snowflake to hide from federal marshals.